Frequently Asked Questions

 Orion supports both Chrome and Firefox extensions.
 Usually they

-are very similar, but sometimes the developer might have put
+are very similar, but sometimes the extension developer might have put

 extra effort in one of the versions, for example because they

 that works better for you.
-Orion is the only browser that gives you that choice!
+Orion is the only browser in the

 Does Orion have unique features?